 The rest of the impetus for this tale was King’s real-life winter visit to the grand Stanley Hotel in Estes Park, Colorado, built by Francis Edgar Stanley, who, with his brother, built America’s first successfully marketed steam-powered automobile, the Stanley Steamer.

-King readers and auto lovers may enjoy The Stanley Museum in appropriately named Kingfield, Maine, near the ski resort Sugarloaf Mountain.
+King readers and auto lovers may enjoy The Stanley Museum in the appropriately named Kingfield, Maine, near the ski resort Sugarloaf Mountain.

 Once a schoolhouse, this white-columned edifice houses the vintage turn-of-the-20th-century cars that shattered land speed records.